JSPOON3R/JSPOON3R.github.io/demo-pages/webfuse-demo-spaces/Spaces/HIPPA Compliant Recording/instructions.md

 ## Set Up
-1. Use the button to import the space of use your own
+1. Use the button to import the space
-2. Create a widget Key for the space
-3. Use the Demo Link Generator to create your own version of the pin page
-4. Save or bookmark it so you don't have to do it again
+2. Ensure masking and recording apps are present
+3. Import Space

 ## How to Demo
-1. Open the demo page via your custom link
-2. Open the assisted space you are using on the "Active Sessions" tab
+1. Start a solo session on the space
+2. Wait for recording to start then Fill out the form
-3. Scroll to the bottom and click "Start Co-Browsing"
+3. End the session and navigate to the History tab
-4. Respind in Studio
+4. Show the new recording with masking enabled